-The Notice of Funding Availability and anticipated schedule of events was published in The Placer Herald newspaper, on the City's website and distributed to the PCN and PCOH e-mail lists on October 7, 2022.
-The Annual Action Plan's review period and public hearing was noticed and published in The Placer Herald newspaper, on the City's website and distributed to the PCN and PCOH e-mail lists on Friday, January 27, 2023.
-The Annual Action Plan was available for a 30-day public review period from Friday, January 27, 2023 to Wednesday, March 1, 2023.
-The City Council conducted a public hearing to discuss the draft Annual Action Plan on Tuesday, April 11, 2023.
-During the meeting, City Council members had questions about noticing methods and a desire for more frequent communication to the public regarding the various non-profit programs and accomplishments resulting from Rocklin's CDBG Funding.
-City Council members also expressed concern that federal regulations applicable to CDBG overly restrict the amount of funding that can be allocated to Services.
-There were no comments from the public during the April 11, 2023 hearing.
+The Notice of Funding Availability and anticipated schedule of events was published in The Placer Herald newspaper, on the City's website and distributed to the PCN and PCOH e-mail lists on October 19, 2023.
+The Annual Action Plan's review period and public hearing was noticed and published in The Placer Herald newspaper, on the City's website and distributed to the PCN and PCOH e-mail lists on Thursday, December 28, 2023.
+The Annual Action Plan was available for a 30-day public review period from Thursday, December 28, 2023 to Friday, February 4, 2024.
+The City Council conducted a public hearing to discuss the draft Annual Action Plan on Tuesday, March 12, 2024.
+During the meeting, City Council members had questions about what is involved in the Planning and Administration portion of the program, Public Services reporting requirements, location of Public Facilities ADA sidewalk improvements, prior uses for Public Facilities funding, availability of funding for The Gathering Inn, and what areas of the City Public Facilities funding can be used for.
+There were no comments from the public during the March 12, 2024 hearing.
 Following the close of the public hearing, the City Council did not request any changes to the draft AAP document or funding recommendations.
-The City Council is scheduled to conduct a public hearing to discuss the final Annual Action Plan on Tuesday, May 9, 2023.
+The City Council is scheduled to conduct a public hearing to discuss the final Annual Action Plan on Tuesday, April 23, 2024.